Welcome Carleton Students!

 Thank you for visiting our student information page – SES’ “one-stop shop” designed just for Carleton students!
 On this page, you can find information about the many services we provide to the university community, how to access those services, and seek assistance if you need it.
 Best of luck on your studies at Carleton!

-IMPORTANT REMINDER FOR WINTER 2017 EXAMS
+IMPORTANT REMINDER FOR FALL 2017 EXAMS

 Scheduling and Exam Services wishes to make the Carleton community aware of the following policy change: